W. C. Handy: Early years

 After the quartet disbanded, Handy went to Evansville, Indiana.
 He played the cornet in the Chicago World's Fair in 1893.
 In Evansville, he joined a successful band that performed throughout neighboring cities and states.
 His musical endeavors were varied: he sang first tenor in a minstrel show, worked as a band director, choral director, cornetist, and trumpeter.
 At the age of 23, he became the bandmaster of Mahara's Colored Minstrels.

 In a three-year tour they traveled to Chicago, throughout Texas and Oklahoma to Tennessee, Georgia, and Florida, and on to Cuba, Mexico and Canada.
 Handy was paid a salary of $6 per week.
 Returning from Cuba the band traveled north through Alabama, where they stopped to perform in Huntsville.

 In 1896, while performing at a barbecue in Henderson, Kentucky, Handy met Elizabeth Price.
 They married on July 19, 1896.
 She gave birth to Lucille, the first of their six children, on June 29, 1900.
-Weary of life on the road, he and his wife, Elizabeth, stayed with relatives after they had settled in Florence.
+Weary of life on the road, he and Elizabeth stayed with relatives after they had settled in Florence.

 Around that time, William Hooper Councill, the president of State Agricultural and Mechanical College for Negroes in Huntsville (which became Alabama A&M University), the same college Handy had refused to teach at in 1892 due to low pay, hired Handy to teach music.
 He became a faculty member in September 1900 and taught through much of 1902.
 He was disheartened to discover that the college emphasized teaching European "classical" music.
 He felt he was underpaid and could make more money touring with a minstrel group.